amazon-connect/amazon-connect-chatjs/README.md

     1. `npm run watch`

 Find build artifacts in **dist** directory -  This will generate a file called `amazon-connect-chat.js` - this is the full Connect ChatJS API which you will want to include in your page.

-## React Native Support

-Additional configuration is required to support ChatJS in React Native applications.
-Use `amazon-connect-chatjs@^1.5.0` and follow the documenation: [ReactNativeSupport.md](./.github/docs/ReactNativeSupport.md)

-A demo application implementing basic ChatJS functionality is also available in the ui-examples repository: [connectReactNativeChat](https://github.com/amazon-connect/amazon-connect-chat-ui-examples/tree/master/connectReactNativeChat)

 ## API